stronnag/IORCalc/README.md

 ## Binary Release Media

+There is a Debian package in the release area.

-At some stage, a Debian package and a Windows package (either Zip or an Installer) will be available.
+At some stage, a Windows package (either Zip or an Installer) will be available.

 ## Miscellaneous